-Table 2-2 lists the users of the product during phases 4 to 7.
+Table 2-3 lists the users of the product during phases 4 to 7.

-Table 2-2 Phases 4 to 7 Product Users
+Table 2-3 Phases 4 to 7 Product Users

-Phase 4 Packaging manufacturer (administrator) Smartcard embedded software developer
+- Packaging manufacturer (administrator)

+- Smartcard embedded software developer

-System integrator, such as the terminal software developer
+- System integrator, such as the terminal software developer

-- Smartcard embedded software developer - System integrator, such as the terminal software developer
+- Smartcard product manufacturer (administrator) - Smartcard embedded software developer - System integrator, such as the terminal software developer

-Phase 6 Personalizer (administrator)
+- Personalizer (administrator)

 - Customers who, before manufacture, determine the MCU's mask options and the initial memory contents (i.e. the application program), and who, after manufacture, incorporate the MCU into devices.
-Customers are trusted and privileged users. - Smartcard issuer (administrator). - Smartcard embedded software developer. - System integrator, such as the terminal software developer.
+Customers are trusted and privileged users.

+- Smartcard issuer (administrator).

+- Smartcard embedded software developer.

+- System integrator, such as the terminal software developer.

-- Smartcard end-user, who use devices incorporating the MCU.
+- Smartcard issuer (administrator) - Smartcard end-user, who use devices incorporating the MCU.
 End-users are not trusted and may attempt to attack the MCU. - Smartcard software developer. - System integrator, such as the terminal software developer.